BuilesYeison/BuilesYeison/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🔭 I’m currently working on My personal portfolio
+- 🔭 I’m currently working at Experimentality Labs

-- 🌱 I’m currently learning Angular JS
+- 🌱 I’m constantly learning about new technologies

-- 👯 I’m looking to collaborate on Tech articles, web frontend projects or UI/UX design projects
+- 👯 I’m looking to collaborate with big tech companies

 - 💬 Talk to me about Ambitious, interactive and creative projects that will have a great impact tech world; frontend, UI/UX design